MP tweet row teen 'will not be bullied'

 Darcy Norgate, 19, of Burntwood, was called a slang word for female genitalia by Michael Fabricant after tweeting he had "neglected" her town.

-She said he has posted and re-tweeted negative remarks rather than apologise.
+She said he had posted and re-tweeted negative remarks rather than apologise.

-The Tory MP, who said he thought the word used was a synonym for "twit", has offered to meet Ms Norgate.
+The Tory MP, who claimed he thought the word used was a synonym for "twit", has offered to meet Ms Norgate.

 In a statement on Twitter, Ms Norgate thanked people "for all their support".